 Any student charged with violating University standards of student conduct or any student presenting a case before any of the three hearing bodies may submit a written request to call witnesses on their behalf no later than 48 hours prior to their hearing date.

 The written request must include a brief statement of the information each witness can provide.
-The Dean of Students, the Coordinator for Student Conduct and Special Projects, or the staff member (in administrative hearings) has the discretion to decide which witnesses will be called to the hearing.
+The Dean of Students, the Assistant Director for Parent Communication and Student Conduct, or the staff member (in administrative hearings) has the discretion to decide which witnesses will be called to the hearing.

 Students will be informed in advance and in writing of all participating witnesses.